Rent vs. Buy: the Power of Inflation (and a fairer calculation)

 While some locations may not achieve 2.5% inflationary growth, they can still be the better financial choice over renting, but you will need to hold the property over a longer period for the inflation-related benefits to make it worthwhile.

 You might be wondering, “what about closing costs?.”
 Good question.
 I paid ~$6K to close on my VA house in 2013.
 I would have locked up around the same amount on first, last, and deposit on renting a house, so that’s a wash.
 After 20+ years, the $6K is a deflated pittance on either score sheet.
 (Note that the landlord often increases the deposit amount if they raise the rent.)
-I did account for selling costs in my spreadsheet when calculating the capital gain for each house.
+I did account for selling costs such as real estate agent fees in my spreadsheet when calculating the capital gain for each house.
+(EDIT: with recent changes to the RE agent fee structure, I do not plan on paying more than 1% for either buyer’s or seller’s agent)

-Property manager costs: I did not include hiring a property manager if you need to rent your house out.
+Property manager costs: I see small-time real estate as passive income (or I make $2,800 per hour!).
+So for this calculation I did not include hiring a property manager if you need to rent your house out.
 This is a whole separate article, but like self-insuring instead of paying the renter’s insurance, I do my own property management.
 I have found the time costs to be negligible and property managers not worth the money in my experience.

 Bottomline: Inflation makes a big difference